JackTheProgrammer/Customer-clustering-for-RFM-analysis/README.md

 ### My take on the project

 But my take on this project was different from the tutorial provided earlier.
-Since I've already provided details about my method earlier, the reason for this methodollogy of mine is that in real life, for high-activity days like Boxing Day, Eid-ul-Fitr, Diwali, etc., when shopping spikes on platforms like Daraz, Amazon, and Flipkart.
+Since I've already provided details about my method earlier, the reason for this methodollogy of mine is that in real life, for high-activity days like Chrimstmas, Boxing Day, Eid-ul-Fitr, Diwali, etc., when shopping spikes on platforms like Daraz, Amazon, and Flipkart.
 Those "0" recency values with the day-level approach can be misleading, making customers look inactive when, in fact, they're highly engaged within short intervals.

 ## Results